 60-Day Period

 Distributions from an IRA or Employer Sponsored Retirement plan may remain eligible for the tax-free rollover treatment only when contributed to another qualified plan within 60 days of receipt.
 Generally, funds re-deposited outside of 60 days are not tax-free.
-The withdrawal of funds are taxable.
+The withdrawal of funds is taxable.
 The deposit into another IRA is treated as a regular contribution.
-(See IRA Publication 590 for limited exceptions to the rule.)
+(See IRS Publication 590 for limited exceptions to the rule.)